 Appeal for Support

-Like everybody else, we were stopped in our tracks last month when we were forced to close due to the coronavirus pandemic.
+Like everybody else, we were stopped in our tracks in March when we were forced to close due to the coronavirus pandemic.
 Yet, unlike many other cultural organisations that receive ongoing funding from the government, the Charles Dickens Museum is an independent charity, conceived as self-funding from the start, 95 years ago.
 This means we must earn every penny we need to look after Dickens’s house and the world-class collection that brings Dickens and his work to life.
 We rely on our visitors coming through the Doughty Street front door to ensure that the Museum continues to exist.

 …I have been most perseveringly and ding-dong-doggedly at work…